 How to Take a Photo with Low Shutter

 - Use a Tripod: This keeps your camera steady.
-Even the slightest movement can make your photo blurry.
+Even the slightest movement can cause your photo to become blurry.

-- Switch to Manual Mode: This mode gives you full control of your camera’s settings.
+- Switch to Manual Mode: This mode provides you with complete control over your camera’s settings.

 - Set Your Shutter Speed: Start slowly by trying 1 or 2 seconds to see how it looks.